EOP Leadership Opportunities

-Summer Bridge Leaders (SBLs) help organize, facilitate, and supervise recreational and academic activities as well as provide support and guidance for approximately 300 incoming first-time, first-year (FTFY) students.
-SBLs will be responsible for oversight and active participation in the program for the remote and on-campus residential experience.
-SBLs will be required to be in close proximity to the University in order to fulfill their responsibilities for the on-campus residential experience.
+Summer Bridge Leaders help organize, facilitate, and supervise recreational and academic activities, as well as provide support and guidance for approximately 300 incoming first-time, first-year students.
+SBLs will oversee and actively participate in the program for the remote and on-campus residential experience.
+SBLs must be close to the university to fulfill their responsibilities for the on-campus residential experience.

 2023 Summer Bridge Leader Info Sessions

 Interested in being a Summer Bridge Leader?
 Want to enhance or develop your leadership skills?
-Then join us during one of our Summer Bridge Leader Info Sessions coming up!
+Then join us during one of our Summer Bridge Leader Info Sessions!